-- any offense indicating a lack of business integrity or business honesty that seriously and directly affects your present responsibility; - (iii) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state or local) with commission of any of the offenses enumerated in paragraph (A) (ii) of this certification; and - (iv) Have not within a three year period preceding this application had one or more public transactions (federal, state or local) terminated for cause or default. - B. Where the applicant is unable to certify to any of the statements in this Certifications form, he or she shall attach an explanation to this application regarding the particular statement that cannot be certified.
-Please check here if an explanation is attached to this application.
-Please note that the applicant is still required to sign the Certifications form to certify to all the other applicable statements. - 3.
-If applicable, an applicant who receives an award in excess of \$5,000,000 certifies that, to the best of its knowledge and belief, the applicant has filed all Federal tax returns required during the three years preceding the certification, has not been convicted of a criminal offense under the Internal Revenue Code of 1986, and has not, more than 90 days prior to certification, been notified of any unpaid Federal tax assessment for which the liability remains unsatisfied, unless the assessment is the subject of an installment agreement or offer in compromise that has been approved by the Internal Revenue Service and is not in default, or the assessment is the subject of a non frivolous administrative or judicial proceeding. - 4.
-Drug Free Workplace (Grantees Other Than Individuals)
+If applicable, an applicant who receives an award in excess of \$5,000,000 certifies that, to the best of its knowledge and belief, the applicant has filed all federal tax returns required during the three years preceding the certification, has not been convicted of a criminal offense under the Internal Revenue Code of 1986, and has not, more than 90 days prior to certification, been notified of any unpaid federal tax assessment for which the liability remains unsatisfied, unless the assessment is the subject of an installment agreement or offer in compromise that has been approved by the Internal Revenue Service and is not in default, or the assessment is the subject of a non-frivolous administrative or judicial proceeding.

+4. Drug-Free Workplace (Grantees Other Than Individuals)

-As required by the Drug Free Workplace Act of 1988, and implemented at 28 CFR Part 83, for grantees/recipients, as defined at 28 CFR Part 83.660
+As required by the Drug-Free Workplace Act of 1988, and implemented at 28 CFR Part 83, for grantees/recipients, as defined at 28 CFR Part 83.660 -

-- A. The applicant certifies that it will, or will continue to, provide a drug free workplace by: - (i) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (ii) Establishing an on going drug free awareness program to inform employees about - (a) The dangers of drug abuse in the workplace; - (b) The grantee's policy of maintaining a drug free workplace;
+- A. The applicant certifies that it will, or will continue to, provide a drug-free workplace by: - Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (ii) Establishing an on-going drug-free awareness program to inform employees about - - (a) The dangers of drug abuse in the workplace; - (b) The grantee's policy of maintaining a drug-free workplace; - (c) Any available drug counseling, rehabilitation and employee assistance programs; and - (d) The penalties that may be imposed upon employees for drug-abuse violations occurring in the workplace;

-- Any available drug counseling, rehabilitation and employee assistance programs; and - The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - (iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (i); - (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee - (a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to: COPS Office, 1100 Vermont Ave., NW, Washington, D.C.
+- (iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph - (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee will - - (a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
+Employers of convicted employees must provide notice, including position title, to: COPS Office, 145 N St, NE, Washington, D.C.
 20530.
-Notice shall include the identification number(s) of each affected grant; - (vi) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (iv)(b), with respect to any employee who is so convicted - (a) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended: or
+Notice shall include the identification number(s) of each affected grant;